Statement of Primary Responsibilities

 Becoming a Governor

 New Lay Governors are appointed to the Board from time to time on the basis of the Board’s analysis of its membership in terms of the balance of skills, attributes and experience of its current members.
-The Board will, periodically, place a public advertisement for new Lay Governors.
-However, should you wish to be considered for appointment as a Lay Governor, you should send your CV to Lindsey Shields, RCS Secretary, at email@example.com.
-You should relate your experience to the role specification for Governors and the Board’s statement in respect of the balance of skills, attributes and experience required for Board membership.
+The Board is currently recruiting for new Lay Governors and further details are: www.rcs.ac.uk/board-of-governors-recruitment.
 Your application will then be considered by the Board’s Nominations Committee, which maintains a register of individuals who have declared an interest in becoming a Governor of the Royal Conservatoire.
 If a suitable vacancy arises on the Board, you may be invited for interview.